CS Axintele

 Club Sportiv Axintele, commonly known as Axintele, is a Romanian football club based in Axintele, Ialomița County currently playing in the Liga IV – Ialomița County, the fourth tier of the Romanian football league system.
 The club was founded in 2002 under the name of Viitorul Axintele and played for several years in the third tier.

 History

 The club was founded in 2002 under the name Viitorul Axintele and played in the Ialomița County Championships.
 Viitorul finished 5th out of 16 in the 2009–10 season of Liga IV – Ialomița County and won the County phase of the Cupa României, defeating Recolta Gheorghe Lazăr 3–1.

 Viitorul Axintele promoted to Liga III for the first time in its history at the end of the 2010–11 season.
 The White and Greens won Liga IV – Ialomița County and the promotion play-off against the winner of Liga IV – Buzău County, Luceafărul C.A.
 Rosetti, 2–0 (Zaharia '46 and Cană '61) on neutral ground at Ștefan Vrăbioru Stadium in Ianca.
-The team led by Ion Nica was composed of: I. Sava – Păun, Dumitru, George Grecea (56' Pascale), Nichita, Dănilă – Toader (50' Mihai Cană), Borcea, Dragoș Zaharia, Nicolae, and Adrian Velu.
+The team led by Ion Nica was composed of Sava – Păun, Dumitru, Grecea (56' Pascale), Nichita, Dănilă – Toader (50' Cană), Borcea, Zaharia, Nicolae, and Velu.